frantic0/sema-engine/README.md

 The *sema-engine* library exposes ES and UMD modules (works on the browser, with modern native JS modules and older JS module formats—amd, cjs for nodejs applications—think electron!).

-We use Github Actions workflows for build automation and continuous integration.
+*sema-engine* uses Github Actions workflows for build automation and continuous integration.
 The development builds propagate source maps (.map files)—so you can have modern debugging features like using breakpoints in the context of the client application.
 The production build ships all formats optimised and minified.

 ## Usage